mariuspetrov/mariuspetrov/README.md

 ---

-I'mm a web developer with a comprehensive understanding of all aspects of web development.
+I'm a web developer with a comprehensive understanding of all aspects of web development.

 My proficiency includes:
 - creating visually appealing designs